 The best way to stay ahead of this growing trend is to hire voice search specialists or SEO strategists with voice search expertise.

 3. Video for SEO

-Ever since Google added video to its algorithm searches, way back in the mid 2000s, video has played an enormous role in improving SERP rankings.
+Ever since Google added a video to its algorithm searches way back in the mid-2000s, video has played an enormous role in improving SERP rankings.

-Over the years, as videos became increasingly popular, Google also adjusted their algorithms to focus not only on the keywords users target but also the users’ intent behind the query.
+Over the years, as videos became increasingly popular, Google also adjusted its algorithms to focus not only on the keywords users target but also on the user’s intent behind the query.

 The 2013 Hummingbird algorithm is the first to implement this change.